 In absentia status is approved by each student's home academic unit and then by the Graduate School.
 During each Fall or Spring semester while in absentia, students must register for one credit hour.
 For MFT students, this is HD 5754 (Internship).
 Tuition rates will be determined by the Bursar's Office.
-F1 visa students must always be enrolled under slightly different protocols.
-These students should consult with an Immigration Specialist in the Graduate School.
+F1 visa students may not be eligible for in absentia status and should consult with an Immigration Specialist in the Graduate School.
+Students receiving financial aid should be aware that in absentia status may impact their financial aid or loan deferments.
+As such, students should consult with Virginia Tech's Office of Scholarships and Financial Aid (http://finaid.vt.edu/) to understand the consequences and additional requirements that may result from enrolling under in absentia status.

 To qualify for in absentia status, students must be stationed a minimum of 50 miles away from Blacksburg, and must not work on or in conjunction with any of Virginia Tech's satellite campuses and facilities.
-While in absentia, this means that students cannot work with their advisors on their dissertation research.
-Students can remain in absentia for two consecutive semesters, but must then return to residency (a minimum of a 3 credit enrollment) at the University for a minimum of one semester.
+While in absentia, students cannot work with their advisors or any other faculty member on their dissertation research.
+For this reason, any student considering in absentia status should discuss their plans with their advisor, in order to make plans related to their progress on their dissertation research.
+Students can remain in absentia for two consecutive semesters, but must then return to residency (a minimum of a 3 credit enrollment) at the university for a minimum of one semester.
 The Graduate School may grant exemptions when longer periods of absence are required.
 In absentia status is not available to students who have not adhered to the continuous enrollment requirement, are supported by an assistantship, or are participating in an exchange program or dual degree program with an officially designated partner institution.